Faith, Hope, and Love

 We tip in the restaurant because we value good service, hope to benefit the server, and believe they will appreciate it.

-We trust and love the friends we choose and hope to maintain close relationships with them.
+We trust and love the friends we choose and we hope to maintain close relationships with them.

 Don’t confuse choice with the forced behavior of kids or situations where options are removed.
 Example, kids are forced to clean up their room, but they choose their attitude.